 All employee parking facilities are open 24 hours, 7 days a week

 Note: On the occasion of a special event, permit holders may be temporarily reassigned to another parking facility.
 Advance notice will be provided whenever possible.

 710 Albany Street Garage

-Permit holders may use this parking facility after 2:30 p.m. but must remove vehicles by 8:30 a.m.
-Monday through Thursday and 24 hours weekends and holidays.
+Authorized permit holders may use this parking facility after 2:30 p.m. but must remove vehicles by 8:30 a.m.
+Monday through Thursday and 24 hours weekends and specified holidays.